SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

-# ComfyUI Workflow V1.0 Converter End Point
+# ComfyUI Workflow Converter End Point

+Version: 1.0

 ## Overview
 Adds a `/workflow/convert` endpoint to ComfyUI that converts non-API workflow formats to API format.
 The "Save (API)" client-end Javascript logic has been converted to python so it can run server side.